ShirleyBWang/my_website/content/authors/admin/_index.md

 Starting in July 2024, I am thrilled to be joining the [Department of Psychology](https://psychology.yale.edu/) at Yale University as an Assistant Professor.
 My lab will integrate methods from across the clinical & computational sciences to advance the understanding, prediction, and prevention of suicide, nonsuicidal self-injury, and eating disorders.
 A central focus of this work will include formalizing theories of psychopathology as mathematical models, and modeling the real-time dynamics of symptoms (and their contexts) as they unfold in people’s daily lives.

 **I will be considering graduate applications in Fall 2023 (for the Ph.D. program beginning in Fall 2024).
+[Please click here for FAQs for prospective PhD students](https://docs.google.com/document/d/1DqbUZxf5aPN_v707Sk6FEuXVV0N32TZrffF5hVvEBO0/edit?usp=sharing).
 I will also be hiring a full-time lab manager to begin in July 2024 - please stay tuned for more information to come!**